 And I think Blackwater thought they were just going to quietly go into Joe Davies County, Illinois, and set up Blackwater North, and then go into Potrero, California, and set up Blackwater West, and what they experienced in Potrero, California, was an indigenous uprising from the town, population 850.
 It’s a very rural, beautiful valley.
 And I saw the site.
 I looked down from a cliff down onto the chicken ranch that Blackwater now wants to take over.
 And the fact is that about half of the population of Potrero has now signed a petition against Blackwater.

 People allege that the planning group passed it without any real public hearing.
 The only notice of the hearing was in a little newsletter that’s actually operated by one of the planning group members.
 It wasn’t put into any newspaper or anything like that.
 It was put into a newsletter.
 And the fact is that Blackwater now appears to be sort of working with the planning group members to try to sort of wax the wheels of the process.
 Blackwater positioned its corporate yacht off the coast of California with the big Blackwater flag on it.
 The head of that local planning group, Gordon Hammers, went out to Moyock, North Carolina, came back saying, "Now that I’ve seen Blackwater’s mother headquarters, I’m even more supportive of the project."
-Some of the officials in the town are wearing Blackwater USA t-shirts, and they’re facing down against people wearing "Stop Blackwater" t-shirts.
+Some of the officials in the town are wearing Blackwater USA T-shirts, and they’re facing down against people wearing "Stop Blackwater" T-shirts.

 And so, as you said, there’s this recall move underway.
 There are lawsuits.
 But more important is that there is a lot of knowledge now in this community of what this company is.
-It just started initially as a not-in-our-backyard thing: we don’t want the gunfire, we don’t want the traffic.
-Now it’s turned into: do we want this corporation, with all of these investigations and lawsuits, coming into our community?
+It just started initially as a not-in-our-backyard thing: We don’t want the gunfire, we don’t want the traffic.
+Now it’s turned into: Do we want this corporation, with all of these investigations and lawsuits, coming into our community?

 Similar action is brewing in Joe Davies County, Illinois, where I was just out there, where you have an increased number of people — several hundred people came in this very rural community.
-I thought forty people were going to come when I came there.
+I thought 40 people were going to come when I came there.
 They had to move it to a gymnasium, because so many people came.
 I talked to several people who were Mitt Romney supporters, who said they came out because they’re concerned about this company operating in their community.
 So we’re seeing people saying, "We don’t want secretive processes on our local level, when we’re talking about bringing a major war contractor into our community."

 AMY GOODMAN: Last question about Erik Prince’s hometown of Holland, Michigan.
 You were just there.